All Episodes

 Don't make me laugh.

-Now, Burglar, who pleaded guilty to unlawfully removing and retaining the documents, was fined 50 Gs, I thought it was 10 G 50 G's, ordered to perform 100 hours of community service, barred from access to classified material for three years.
+50 Gs, ordered to perform 100 hours of community service, barred from access to classified material for three years.

-Now the report said that when Burglar was reviewing the classified documents in the Archives Building a few blocks from the Capitol, employees saw him bending down and fiddling with something white, which could have been paper around his ankle.
+Now, the report said that when Burglar was reviewing the classified documents in the archives building a few blocks from the Capitol, employees saw him bending down and fiddling with something white, which could have been paper around his ankle.

-However, archives employees didn't feel the time there was enough information to confront someone of Burglar's stature.
+However, archives employees didn't feel at the time there was enough information to confront someone of Burglar's stature.

 In total, during this visit, he removed four documents.